 When to Contact a Medical Professional

-- Hoarseness occurs with drooling, especially in a small child
+- Hoarseness occurs with drooling, particularly in a small child.

-- Hoarseness has lasted for more than 1 week in a child, or 2-3 weeks in an adult
+- Hoarseness has lasted for more than 1 week in a child, or 2 to 3 weeks in an adult.

 What to Expect at Your Office Visit

-The doctor will examine your throat, neck, and mouth and ask you some questions about your symptoms and medical history, including:
+The provider will examine your throat, neck, and mouth and ask you some questions about your symptoms and medical history.
+These may include:

 - To what extent have you lost your voice (all or partially)?

-- What kind of vocal problems are you having (such as making scratchy, breathy, or husky vocal sounds)?
+- What kind of vocal problems are you having (making scratchy, breathy, or husky vocal sounds)?

 - When did hoarseness start?